mlflow/mlflow/docs/source/deployment/deploy-model-to-kubernetes/tutorial.rst

       metrics = eval_metrics(y_pred, y_test)

-Now you have trained a model, let's check if the parameter and metrics are logged correctly via MLflow UI. you can start MLflow UI by running the following command in your terminal:
+Now you have trained a model, let's check if the parameters and metrics are logged correctly, via the MLflow UI.
+You can start the MLflow UI by running the following command in your terminal:

 .. code-block:: bash

   mlflow ui --port 5000

-Then you can access the UI at http://localhost:5000
+Then visit http://localhost:5000 to open the UI.

 .. figure:: ../../_static/images/deployment/tracking-ui-default.png
     :align: center
     :figwidth: 80%

-Open the experient named "wine-quality" on the left navigation.
-Then click the run "default-params" shown in the table, to find the logged parameters and metrics.
+Please open the experient named "wine-quality" on the left, then click the run named "default-params" in the table.
 For this case, you should see parameters including ``alpha`` and ``l1_ratio`` and metrics like ``training_score`` and ``mean_absolute_error_X_test``.

 Step 4: Running Hyperparameter Tuning
 -------------------------------------

-Now we have a baseline model, let's try to improve it by tuning the hyperparameters.
+Now that we have established a baseline model, let's attempt to improve its performance by tuning the hyperparameters.
-Here we run a simple grid search to find the best combination of ``alpha`` and ``l1_ratio``.
+We will conduct a simple grid search to identify the optimal combination of ``alpha`` and ``l1_ratio``.

 .. code-block:: python